 Sterilize the abdomen by 75% ethanol.
 Use fine scissors and micro-serrated forceps to open the abdomen by cutting the skin and underlying muscle along the right side of the middle line.
 Remove the uterus from the abdominal cavity gently with serrated forceps and cut it out from the abdominal cavity with fine scissors.

-Wash the uterus with 40 mL of pre-chilled HBSS in 10 cm Petri dish.
+Wash the uterus with 40 mL of pre-chilled HBSS in a 10 cm Petri dish.
 Then, transfer the uterus into a new 10 cm Petri dish and wash it again with 40 mL of pre-chilled HBSS.

 Transfer the uterus into a new 10 cm Petri dish with 40 mL of pre-chilled HBSS.
 Remove the embryos from the uterus and amniotic membrane, then cut the heads of the embryos off from the trunks with Jewelers microforceps.